Khobragade Multispeciality Hospital

 • Lifestyle habits and stress levels

-As a result, the doctor creates a personalized diagnostic plan.
+As a result, the doctor develops a personalized diagnostic and treatment plan tailored to your specific needs.

 Common diagnostic methods include: